xCDAT/xcdat/docs/index.rst

   * Support rectilinear and curvilinear grids

-Things we are striving for:
+Things We Are Striving For:
 ---------------------------

 * xCDAT supports CF compliant datasets, but will also strive to support datasets with